 Set up any automation you may be using for lead nurturing to include new content

-tl;dr: make sure your German speaking users get assigned to proper marketing and sales campaigns, which means the ones that are translated only!
+tl;dr: make sure your German-speaking users are assigned to the right marketing and sales campaigns, which means only the ones that are translated!

 We use Intercom for e-mail automation and action-based e-mails.
-I simply copied our generic e-mail cycle and translated it.
-Users enter through a landing page with /DE/ in the URL and that’s all I need to place them in the right campaign cycle.
+I simply copied our generic e-mail cycle and got it translated.
+Users enter through a landing page with /DE/ in the URL, and that’s all I need to place them in the right campaign cycle.

 Tag them in your drip marketing systems like MailChimp.
 I have separate lists and curate them manually just to be sure I’m not spamming anybody.